cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

 * `network` key-value network configuration.
     * `name` network name
     * `vlan_id` vLAN identifier which will be assignee to the network.
-    * `vswitch_name` vSwitch name to which the network will be connected
+    * `switch_distributed` Whether this switch is distributed (true) or not (false)
+    * `vswitch_name` vSwitch name to which the network will be connected.
+For dvSwitches, this is the dvSwitch name.
+When not using distributed vSwitches, this name must be the name of a vSwitch. vSwitches are found under the network configuration of the vSphere hypervisors, not under the network list as this lists port groups.
+Every hypervisor must have a vSwitch with the same name that you are attempting to use.
 * `connection_config` key-value vSphere environment configuration.
 Same as for `cloudify.vsphere.server` type.